Justin’s note: Doug Casey found his cryptocurrency guru.

 To buy most other cryptos, you first need to buy bitcoin.
 It’s the on-ramp of the entire crypto economy.
 Bitcoin is also the most established cryptocurrency.
 It has the biggest network and the biggest brand recognition.

 It’s no longer the most advanced blockchain technology.
 But thanks to its first-mover advantage, bitcoin will be a major player for years to come.

 Just keep in mind that cryptos and the blockchain are about a lot more than just price.
 What matters is the big picture.
 As an investor in this space, you need to be constantly asking, “What will be the result of all this new technology coming online?”

-And the rise of blockchain technology means that the power is going back to the individual.
+And blockchain means that the power is going back to the individual.
 We’re going to see, for the first time ever, a truly globalized, free market that’s free of corruptible middlemen.